ntoda03/NLGenomeSweeper/README.md

 exists or a large number of genes are expected to be absent due to repeat masking and difficulties in annotation.
 For many genomes this may be the case.

-If you use NLGenomeSweeper for published research, please cite the paper (coming soon).
+If you use NLGenomeSweeper for published research, please cite the paper.

+Toda, N.; Rustenholz, C.; Baud, A.; Paslier, M.-C.L.; Amselem, J.; Merdinoglu, D.; Faivre-Rampant, P. [NLGenomeSweeper: A Tool for Genome-Wide NBS-LRR Resistance Gene Identification.
+Genes 2020, 11, 333.](https://www.mdpi.com/2073-4425/11/3/333)

 Thanks!

 ## Obtaining NLGenomeSweeper
 NLGenomeSweeper can be obtained from the [GitHub page](https://github.com/ntoda03/NLGenomeSweeper)